What Is Alum?

 - Its melting point is 92.5 degrees Celsius.

 Alum exists in different forms: potash alum, soda alum, ammonium alum, and chrome alum.
 We will discuss them briefly below.

-2. Soda Alum – Also called sodium alum or just SAS is a common item found in baking powder and as an acidulant in food.
-Its chemical name is sodium aluminium sulphate and has a molar mass of 458.28 g/mol.
+2. Soda Alum – It is also called sodium alum or just SAS, is a common item found in baking powder and as an acidulant in food.
+Its chemical name is sodium aluminium sulphate, and has a molar mass of 458.28 g/mol.
 It exists in a white crystal form and has a smell that of metallic water.
 The chemical formula for sodium alum is NaAl(SO₄)₂·12H₂O.

 3. Ammonium Alum – This type is referred to as ammonium sulphate alum.
 Its more common name is AAS.
 The chemical formula for potash alum is NH3Al(SO4)2·12H2O.
 Ammonium alum has a molar mass of 132.14 g/mol.
 It also exists in a white crystal form with a metallic water smell.

 5. Selenate Alum – Here, selenium takes the place of sulphur.
 In this form of alum, the anion present is selenate instead of sulphate.
-It has the property of being a strong oxidizing agent.
-The molecular formula for selenate alum is Al2O12Se3 and its molecular mass is 482.9 g/mol.
+It has the property of being a strong oxidising agent.
+The molecular formula for selenate alum is Al2O12Se3, and its molecular mass is 482.9 g/mol.